 Considering all the spilled family blood, Road to Perdition had the makings of a great modern tragedy.
 That promise, however, goes unfulfilled.

-On the positive side, Sam Mendes and Conrad L. Hall (who received a posthumous Academy Award for his work on the film) create a whole array of brilliant atmospheric shots, most notably a dreamlike rainy night massacre that is as stirring – partly thanks to Thomas Newman’s music – as it is unrealistic.
+On the positive side, Sam Mendes and Conrad L. Hall (who received a posthumous Oscar for his work on the film) create a whole array of brilliant atmospheric shots, most notably a dreamlike rainy night massacre that is as stirring – partly thanks to Thomas Newman’s music – as it is unrealistic.

 As a plus, Dennis Gassner’s period reconstruction – with the assistance of art director Richard L. Johnson and set decorator Nancy Haigh – is for the most part remarkable; the phony speakeasy-cum-bordello sequence is the one glaring exception.